ipolychr/content-mlops/README.md

-# Designing a Scalable and Reproducible Machine Learning Workflow Thesis
+# Designing a Scalable and Reproducible Machine Learning Workflow

-## Music Genre Classification Use Case
+## SER Use Case

-This implementation is an integral part of my thesis conducted in collaboration with the University of West Attica, reflecting a culmination of academic exploration and practical application in the field of machine learning.
+This implementation is an integral part of my paper Developing Robust and Reproducible Machine Learning Systems conducted in collaboration with the University of West Attica, reflecting a culmination of academic exploration and practical application in the field of machine learning.

 ### Introduction